Keyfactor/remote-file-orchestrator/README.md

 The RFPkcs12 store type can be used to manage any PKCS#12 compliant file format INCLUDING java keystores of type PKCS12.

 Use cases supported:
-1. One-to-many trust entries - A trust entry is considered single certificate without a private key in a certificate store.
+1. One-to-many trust entries -  A trust entry is defined as a single certificate without a private key in a certificate store.
 Each trust entry is identified with a custom alias.
 2. One-to-many key entries - One-to-many certificates with private keys and optionally the full certificate chain.
-Each certificate identified with a custom alias.
+Each certificate is identified with a custom alias.
 3. A mix of trust and key entries.
 </details>

 <details><summary>RFDER</summary>

 ### RFDER
-The RFORA store type can be used to manage Pkcs12 Oracle Wallets.
-Please note that while this should work for Pkcs12 Oracle Wallets installed on both Windows and Linux servers, this has only been tested on wallets installed on Windows.
-Please note, when entering the Store Path for an Oracle Wallet in Keyfactor Command, make sure to INCLUDE the eWallet.p12 file name that by convention is the name of the Pkcs12 wallet file that gets created.
+The RFDER store type can be used to manage DER encoded files.

 Use cases supported:
-1. One-to-many trust entries - A trust entry is considered single certificate without a private key in a certificate store.
-Each trust entry is identified with a custom alias.
-2. One-to-many key entries - One-to-many certificates with private keys and optionally the full certificate chain.
-Each certificate identified with a custom alias.
-3. A mix of trust and key entries.
+1. Single certificate stores with private key in an external file.
+2. Single certificate stores with no private key.
 </details>

 <details><summary>RFKDB</summary>